edgedb/edgedb/docs/clients/js/querybuilder.rst

 Note that the ``.run`` method accepts an instance of :js:class:`Client` (or ``Transaction``) as it's first argument.
 See :ref:`Creating a Client
-<edgedb-js-create-client>` for details on creating clients.
+<gel-js-create-client>` for details on creating clients.
 The second
-argument is for passing :ref:`$parameters <edgedb-js-parameters>`, more on that later.
+argument is for passing :ref:`$parameters <gel-js-parameters>`, more on that later.

 .. code-block:: typescript